Sydney apartment high-rise evacuated after ‘cracking’ heard

 The tower was completed in August and has 392 apartments, a retail area and a childcare center.

-Water and gas services were shut off and the tower is being isolated from the power grid, Fire and Rescue Acting Inspector Greg Wright said.
+Water and gas services were shut off and the tower was being isolated from the power grid, Fire and Rescue Acting Inspector Greg Wright said.

 Meriton, the operator of the neighboring building, said in an email to residents that there was “potential for the tower to collapse.”